The operating licence for crowdfunding

 Applying for an operating licence for crowdfunding

-A legal entity that plans to provide crowdfunding services must submit an application for a licence as a provider of crowdfunding services using the form in Annex VI of the ESMA RTS (the form has not yet been approved by the Commission).
+A legal entity that plans to provide crowdfunding services must submit an application for a licence as a provider of crowdfunding services using the form listed as an annex in the Commission Delegated Regulation (EU) 2022/2112.

-The application for the licence must be submitted with the data and documents required in Article 12 (2) of Delegated Regulation (EU) 2020/1503 of the European Commission, which are described in detail in Annex VI of the ESMA RTS.
+The application for the licence must be submitted with the data and documents required in Article 12 (2) of Delegated Regulation (EU) 2020/1503 of the European Commission, which are described in detail in the Commission Delegated Regulation (EU) 2022/2112.
 These requirements are:

 the name of the provider of the crowdfunding services, including its official name or other business name used, the internet address of the website it manages, and its physical address;